Fundraising appeal letter mistakes – 5 key items to avoid

 5. You are not mailing often enough to your donors asking them to renew.

-Tom says that the reason your donors are not renewing their gifts is NOT that they don’t like you anymore.
+One of the main reasons your donors don’t renew is NOT that they don’t like you anymore.

-And the nonprofits get a 40-60% response rate on their letters – because they are in front of these donors – constantly putting offers in front of them asking them to join in and renew.
+You need to be in front of your donors – don’t shy away from being in front of them asking them to join in and renew.

-MUST DO: You’ve got to stay after your wonderful donors with plenty of reminders to renew their gift!
+MUST DO: Stay after your wonderful donors with plenty of reminders to renew their gift!

 One more thing!